Brad Kavanagh: Television career

-In 2008, Brad Kavanagh presented the talent competition, My School Musical, on Disney Channel UK.
-Additionally, he was a member of the Green team, The Cyclones, on the Disney Channel Games.
+In late 2007, Brad Kavanagh joined the cast of Disney Channel's As The Bell Rings.
+By 2008, he presented the talent competition, My School Musical, also on Disney Channel UK.
+He also represented The Green team on that Summer's Disney Channel Games.

-In 2009, Kavanagh was on the Disney Channel UK presenting Undercover Coach, and featuring in My Camp Rock.
+In 2009, Kavanagh was again on Disney Channel UK presenting Undercover Coach, and featuring in My Camp Rock.
 He presented the Jonas Brothers 3D Movie Premiere in the UK, which covered the UK premiere of the Jonas Brothers 3D Concert Experience on the morning of the release of the film.
 He was a judge on Hannah-Oke, an X Factor type game show where contestants and their families sing Hannah Montana songs.
-He also appeared on American Disney Channel's Pass The Plate.
+He also appeared on Disney Channel USA's Pass The Plate.
+This would be his last role on the Disney Channel on either side of The Atlantic.

-In mid 2010, Kavanagh was cast as the lead male character, Fabian Rutter on the new Nickelodeon TV show House of Anubis.
-The series premiered on 1 January 2011, and following the success of the first season, a second season was ordered, where Kavanagh reprised his role as Fabian Rutter.
+In mid 2010, Brad was cast as the lead male character, Fabian Rutter on the new Nickelodeon TV show House of Anubis.
+The series premiered on 1 January 2011, and following the huge success of the first season, a second season was ordered, where Kavanagh reprised his role as Fabian Rutter.

 Kavanagh continued his work on the show once it was renewed for a third season, which began production in mid-2012 and premiered in January in the US.

 On 21 May 2013, Nickelodeon announced a 90-minute special of House of Anubis titled Touchstone of Ra which Kavanagh again reprised his role in.

 As of 2020, he is currently inactive in the field of acting.